Manual Review Sync Queues for CouchDB Replication

 "feed": "longpoll",

-"since": self.since_token,
+"since": self.since_token, # advance each poll

-"include_docs": True,
+"include_docs": "true",

-"conflicts": True,
+"conflicts": "true",

 "timeout": 30000,

-"heartbeat": 15000
+"heartbeat": 15000,

 }